 Overclocking your processor is a slightly different bag of chips to boosting the performance of your GPU, though the basic principles remain the same: be patient and take things steady.

 There is one other thing to remember and that’s to pick your battles.
-Not every processor can be overclocked anymore.
+Not every processor can be overclocked these days.
 Intel put the brakes on that a while back by locking down the clockspeed multipliers on all but their most expensive SKUs.
 You need to make sure your CPU has an unlocked multiplier to be able to post serious performance boosts.
-For Intel that means picking a K-series chip and for AMD a Black Edition part - hit Win+Pause/Break keys together to display what's in your current rig.
+For Intel, that means picking a K-series chip and for AMD any of its latest Ryzen CPUs or their older Black Edition parts – hit Win+Pause/Break keys together to display what's in your current rig if you can't quite remember.

 You can also download Intel and AMD-based overclocking software if you want to run everything from the safety of Windows, using either Intel XTU or AMD OverDrive.
-AMD's new Ryzen CPUs even have their very own Ryzen Master software specifically designed for the new chips.
+AMD's Ryzen CPUs even have their own Ryzen Master software specifically designed for use with the chips, though you will have greater access to the different settings of your AM4 board going through the BIOS rather than the more basic software.

-But personally I find it just as easy to do everything from within the old-school confines of your motherboard’s BIOS.
-And because it’s mostly keyboard-based you can pretend you’re like some hacker out of a mid-90s TV show.
+But, personally, I always find it just as easy to do everything from within the old-school confines of your motherboard’s BIOS.
+And also, because it’s mostly keyboard-based, you can pretend you’re a hacker out of a mid-90s TV show or clueless Hollywood blockbuster.

 2. Stay fresh, stay frosty

 Boot up CPU-Z and click the Mainboard tab across the top.
-In the screen which pops up will be the manufacturer and model of your board as well as what BIOS version is currently installed.
-Armed with this knowledge you can head off to the manufacturer’s website, search for your board and download the latest firmware BIOS update.
+The manufacturer and model of your board will be listed in the window that pops up, as well as what BIOS version is currently installed.
+Armed with this knowledge, you can head off to the manufacturer’s website, search for your board, and download the latest firmware BIOS update.

 Hitting either F2 or Del when the PC POST screen appears (before the Windows loading screen loads up) will take you into your BIOS screen.
 From there you’ll likely have to go into the Tools tab.
 What BIOS you see will differ on a manufacturer-to-manufacturer basis, but they’re all broadly similar.
 You ought to find a BIOS update utility which will take your downloaded firmware update and guide you through the process.